robinrendle/robinrendle.com/_essays/new-web-typography.markdown

 I suppose that these suggestions all deal with the instability I find when setting text for the web, and I hope mean to remind myself of this when a new feature replaces an older one in a browser, or a new hack emerges.
 I want to consider technical implications of my decisions, and I want to ensure that we think about the effects of an unstable network sending an unstable codebase, only to be interpreted by an unstable browsing environment.

 Our hypertext, as fabulous as it might be,[^31] sits on a network built in the image of a sand dune.
 The slightest change to the environment and the whole thing topples over or gobbles up our text.
-Instead of building systems on shifting foundations then we must celebrate a new form of typography where we strive to navigate the instability inbetween reader and text; I see little use in building castles out of sand.
+Instead of building systems on shifting foundations then we must celebrate a new form of typography where we strive to navigate the instability between reader and text; I see little use in building castles out of sand.

 Yet it’s thanks to this fragile relationship that readers have different expectations of the text itself—words are no longer the ancillaries of simply *reading*.
 Now a reader can travel through the letters via their hyper-trans-dimensional magic, each link forming a gateway to many greater, more elaborate, adventures.[^32]